 |– 5, 8 or 10 years in state prison, and

 Sex offender registry

 Persons sanctioned under Penal Code 288 require registration as California sex offenders.
-As of January 1, 2022 , people prosecuted for this crime will be divided into three levels:
+Since January 1, 2022, people prosecuted for this crime are divided into three levels:

 Level 1 : Registration for 10 years.